MarkPearlCoZa/Blog_General/_posts/2016-05-27-Dealing-with-change.md

 ---
 > An optimist is someone who figures that taking a step backward after taking a step forward is not a disaster, it’s more like a cha-cha

-## Biggest challenges in creating change are:
+## Biggest challenges in creating change are

 1) Afraid I might hurt my reputation/career
 2) My colleagues are resistant to most new ideas